j3soon/ros2-essentials/husky_ws/README.md

 # husky_ws

-This repository will help you configure a simulation environment for Husky quickly.
+This repository will help you configure the environment for Husky quickly.

 ## 🌱 Structure 🌱